Garden Advice

 A sturdier Christmas tree base can be the solution to many of your problems.
 It would be best to carefully choose not only your tree, but the base it comes with– the heavier it is, the less likely it is to be knocked over.
 Consult with your supplier at the time of buying or simply add additional weight yourself.

-If the height of your tree allows for it you can prompt it on a short table, cupboard, or even a small chair.
+If the height of your tree allows for it, you can prompt it on a short table, cupboard, or even a small chair.
 Keeping your tree above the eye level of your cat and leaving her a floor free of items may also help keep your tree intact.

 There are several practices you can employ come Christmas so you and your cat can safely enjoy the holiday season:

 Your cat and Christmas tree need to get to know each other.
 Bring in your tree and place it where you intend to have it for the holidays.
 But instead of reaching for that box of decorations right away, it will be best if you give your kitty a day or two to get familiar with it.
-Too many ornaments and decorations may add to the temptation of diving into it, so it is best to take it slow.
-That way, your cat may be already bored with it by the time you bring out your favourite ornaments and hang them.

 Although your cat is probably an avid jumper and climber, it still may be a good idea to focus your decoration towards the upper half of your tree, where ornaments will not be as easy to reach.
+You can save yourself the headache if you also avoid fragile ornaments since they can be easily destroyed by your furry companion.

 Do you know that cats love to chew on the lights?
 It will be best for everybody if light bulbs and wires are spread out either on the top half of your tree or deep around the trunk, so your cat cannot easily reach them.

 Some ornaments have hooks, some have threads.
 It is best to inspect them carefully and remove any metal or plastic hooks.
 Your cat may try to eat any of the hooks it gets access to and you can avoid this altogether by simply replacing them with a bit of thread.
+Use the latter to secure your decorations firmly to the tree.

 This may not be a surprise, but let us remind you – your cat will try to eat everything.
 So, think long and hard before buying new ornaments, deciding to place burning candles on your tree as decoration and using fake snow or any other holiday decoration.
-Lilies, mistletoe, and chocolate can be dangerous to your beloved pet, so make sure to keep them someplace safe.

 There are quite a few things you may have to give up to keep your tree and your cat safe.
 However, there are some ways you can create a sort of protective circle around your Christmas tree and your cat will not even go near it.
 For example: